 All medicines have risks and benefits.
 Your doctor has weighed the risks of you taking RABEPRAZOLE SUN against the benefits this medicine is expected to have for you.

 If you have any concerns about using RABEPRAZOLE SUN ask your doctor or pharmacist.

 Keep this leaflet with your medicine.
 You may need to read it again.

 The name of your medicine is RABEPRAZOLE SUN.
 It contains the active ingredient rabeprazole sodium.

-RABEPRAZOLE SUN is used to treat reflux oesophagitis or reflux disease.
+RABEPRAZOLE SUN is used to treat gastro-oesophageal reflux disease (GORD), commonly known as ‘reflux’. .
 This can be caused by food and acid from the stomach flowing the wrong way (reflux) back up the food pipe, also known as the oesophagus.